Flap Reconstruction Without Abdominal Tissue: PAP and LAP

-The DIEP flap, which uses tissue from the lower abdomen, is the most widely performed autologous breast reconstruction procedure and the gold standard for natural tissue reconstruction.
+The DIEP flap, which uses tissue from the lower abdomen, is the most widely performed autologous reconstruction and the gold standard for natural tissue reconstruction.
 It offers reliable volume, favorable scarring, and a low complication rate.

-But not every patient is a candidate.
-Some patients do not have enough abdominal tissue to match their breast volume.
-Others have had prior abdominal surgery, such as a tummy tuck, that compromises the blood vessels needed for the flap.
-For these patients, alternative donor sites can achieve excellent results.
+But not every woman is a candidate.
+Some do not have enough abdominal tissue to match their breast volume.
+Others have had prior abdominal surgery, such as a tummy tuck, that compromises the blood vessels the flap requires.
+For these women, alternative donor sites can achieve excellent results.
+We consider the PAP flap and the LAP flap the two best alternatives.
+Drs.
+Weichman and Thanik have extensive experience with both, and have been involved in advancing PAP flap surgery since its earliest cases.

 Autologous Breast Reconstruction